knowledge-computing/sigspatial-cup-2023/README.md

 **Environment Setup**
 - The model is trained with python 3.11 and CUDA 11.3
-- To install the environment, `cd ./models/SAM/` and `pip install -r environment.yml`
+- To install the environment, `pip install -r environment.yml`

 **How to run**